a-bakos/go-playground/study-notes.md

 - In a Go file, the first line is the package declaration.
 Go imports whole packages.
 - Don't forget the semi-colon insertion rule
 - Go assigns a zero value to any variable that is declared but not assigned a value
 - A Go literal is an explicitly specified number, char, or string.
 Go programs have four common and a fifth kind of literals.
+Literals are considered untyped.
+There are situation when the type isn't explicitly declared - in those cases, Go uses the default type for a  literal.
   - Integer literal: a sequence of numbers.
 Base 10 by default, but different prefixes are used to indicate other bases: 0b for binary (base 2), 0o for octal (base 8), or 0x for hexa (base 16).
 You can use underscorer to make long ints easier to read.
+  - Floating point literal: can have an exponent specified with the letter e and a positive or negative number (6.03e23).
+You can write them in hexadecimal by using the 0x prefix and the letter p for indicating any exponent (0x12.34p5 = 582.5 in base 10)
+  - Rune literal: represents a character and is surrounded by single quotes.
+Signle and double quotes are not interchangeable.
+Rune literals cam be written as single unicode haracters ('a'), 8-bit octal numbers ('\141'), 8-bit hexadecimal numbers ('\x61), 16-bit hexadecimal ('\u0061'), 32-bit unicode characters ('\U00000061')
+  - String literals: double quotes to create an interpreted string.
+These contain zero or more rune literals.
+Interpreted, because they interpret rune literals into single characters.
+If you need backslashes, double quotes or newlines in your string, use a raw string literal, which is delimited by backticks (`).

 ---